irenebuck/Geocoding-Microservice/README.txt

 - The app.py listening on the 8080 port will receive the response and display it for the user to read on their screen.

+Implementing This Microservice Into Your Project
+*****
+Import zmq to your app.py equivalent of your application and use the equivalent of the get_coordinates() function to access the microservice.